To advance your career, advance your ability to write

 You can learn them and practice them in this course!

-Business Writing Certificate is a 24-hour classroom course designed to help professionals excel in written communications with customers and co-workers.
-In this highly interactive course, you and your classmates will learn the core principles of clear writing.
-You will then be able to apply these principles to create effective documents such as memos, business letters, emails, policy statements, reports, and instructions.
+Business Writing is a 12-hour classroom course designed to help professionals excel in written communications with customers and co-workers.
+In this highly interactive course, you will learn the core principles of clear writing.
+You will then be able to apply the FAST Model – Focused, Action-Oriented, Succinct, and Timely – to create effective documents such as memos, business letters, emails, policy statements, reports, and instructions.

 To your reading audience, you are what you write.
 Thus, the course also shows you how to exploit the powerful connection between critical thinking and clear writing.
 As a result, your writing will be more convincing and compelling.